-- 5.4.8 A student shall have the right to resit the following maximum number of credits at the respective levels: - Level 1 A level 1 student who does not meet the progression criteria set out in 5.3 but has a module mark below 30 in no more than 75 credits shall be entitled to resits in the failed assessments up to a maximum of 75 credits. - A level 1 student who does not meet the progression criteria set out in 5.3 but has a module mark below 30 in more than 75 credits shall have one opportunity only to retake the failed modules. - Level 2 A level 2 student who does not meet the progression criteria set out in 5.3 and fails no more than 90 credits and has a module mark below 35% in no more than 60 credits shall be entitled to resits in the failed assessments up to a maximum of 60 credits.
+- 5.4.8 A student shall have the right to resit the following maximum number of credits at the respective levels: - Level 1 A level 1 student who does not meet the progression criteria set out in 5.3 shall be entitled to resits in the failed assessments up to a maximum of 75 credits of failed modules (i.e. individual module marks of less than 30%).

-A level 2 student who does not meet the progression criteria set out in 5.3 and fails more than 90 credits and/or has a module mark below 35% in more than 60 credits shall have one opportunity only to retake the failed modules.
+A level 1 student who does not meet the progression criteria set out in 5.3 but has a module mark below 30 in more than 75 credits shall have one opportunity only to retake the failed modules.